bgord/knowledge/workflow.md

 - assign it for every project at the end of the day
 - it should have the highest priority
 - it should be small enough to make me not run away from it

+6. @waiting label

+- when you're unable to take an action, because a task is dependent on another person, label it as @waiting
+- remember to add a reason why it's not actionable
+- try to regularly visit and remove this label when it's no longer applicable (during daily Todoist refinement)

 ### Refinement